Title: Safety Orders

-The safety of staff and prisoners is provided for by separating prisoners from the general prison population in certain circumstances with conditions of separation based on the individual risk and need of the prisoner and the reason for the separation.
-The process is in accordance with-
+The safety of staff and prisoners is provided for by separating prisoners from the general prison population in certain circumstances.
+The conditions of a prisoner's separation is based on the individual risk and need of the prisoner and the reason for the separation.
+The process is in accordance with -

 Safety & Security - Our Principles - Engagement

 We will manage prisoners on an individual basis depending on their individual needs.